 This summary highlights information contained elsewhere in this prospectus and does not contain all of the information you should consider in making your investment decision.
 You should read this summary together with the more detailed information, including our historical financial statements and the related notes, elsewhere in this prospectus.
 You should carefully consider, among other things, the matters discussed in "Risk Factors."
 As used in this prospectus, "Avago," "Company," "we," "our," "us" or "Successor" refer to Avago Technologies Limited and its subsidiaries on a consolidated basis, unless otherwise indicated.
 As used in this prospectus, "Predecessor" refers to the Semiconductor Products Group, or SPG, of Agilent Technologies, Inc., or Agilent.
 Our fiscal year end has been October 31 historically and, commencing with the 2008 fiscal year, is the Sunday that is the closest to October 31.
 Unless otherwise stated, all years refer to our fiscal year.
-Unless otherwise noted or the context otherwise makes clear, all discussions of historical data include the results of the camera module business, which was sold on February 3, 2005 and to which we refer to in this prospectus as the Camera Module Business, and exclude the results of the storage business, which was sold on May 1, 2006 and to which we refer to in this prospectus as the Printer ASICs Business, the image sensor operations, which was sold on December 8, 2006 and to which we refer to in this prospectus as the Infra-red operations, and our infra-red operations, which was sold on January 10, 2008 and to which we refer to in this prospectus as the Infra-red operations and, together with the Storage Business, the Printers ASICs Business and the Image Sensor operations, the Discontinued Operations.
+Unless otherwise noted or the context otherwise makes clear, all discussions of historical data include the results of the camera module business, which was sold on February 3, 2005 and to which we refer to in this prospectus as the Camera Module Business, and exclude the results of the storage business, which was sold on May 1, 2006 and to which we refer to in this prospectus as the Printer ASICs Business, the printer ASICs business, which was sold on December 8, 2006 and to which we refer to in this prospectus as the Image Sensor operations, which was sold on January 10, 2008 and to which we refer to in this prospectus as the Infra-red operations, which was sold on January 10, 2008 and to which we refer to in this prospectus as the Image Sensor operations, the Discontinued Operations.